wp-plugins/disqus-conditional-load/readme.txt

 = <a href="http://store.joelsays.com/">DCL Pro Version - available with a lot more features!!</a> =

-> DCL Pro version is available now.
-Pro version gives more features like WooCommerce support, Comments on Widgets and Sidebars, Stylish Inbuilt Comment Buttons, Comments count on button etc. <a href="http://store.joelsays.com/">See Pro Version Details</a>.
+> DCL Pro version is available now. <br/>
+Pro version gives more features like WooCommerce support, Comments on Widgets and Sidebars, Stylish Inbuilt Comment Buttons, Comments count on button etc.<br/>
+<a href="http://store.joelsays.com/">See Pro Version Details</a>.

 ------------------------------------------